 As Chief Economist, Bob Dugan leads a cross-country team of housing economists and researchers who strive to improve understanding of trends in house prices and how they impact affordability, all with an eye to supporting CMHC’s aspiration of housing affordability for all by 2030.

-“Essentially, we are studying what drives house prices so we can point policy makers to problems that need to be addressed and, just as important, avoid approaches that would worsen housing affordability.
+“We are studying what drives house prices so we can influence policies in order to improve housing affordability while avoiding approaches that would worsen housing affordability in the medium to longer term.
 Communicating the results of our research and analysis helps position CMHC as a thought leader, which is a role Canadians and housing stakeholders expect of us.”

 Bob assumed the role of Chief Economist in 2003.
 Prior to joining CMHC, he held a number of positions in the private sector and federal government where he was responsible for economic forecasting and policy analysis.